John J. O'Meara: Biography

 John J. O'Meara was born in Eyrecourt (Co.
 Galway) to Mary Donelan and Patrick O'Meara on 18 February 1915, but lost his father when he was less than a year old.
 He had a younger brother, Patrick ('Paddy').
-He was educated at Rockwell College and Garbally, Ballinasloe, becoming for a time a Jesuit seminarist.
+He was educated at Rockwell College and Garbally, Ballinasloe, becoming for a time a Jesuit scholastic.

 In his autobiographical book, The Singing Masters, O'Meara describes the hard times of his childhood, including the terror brought by the British Black and Tans, and by the subsequent Irish Civil War.
 He also describes his early experience of the beauty of nature, and of the difficult experience of following and at last ending his engagement as a Jesuit novice.

 A collection of short stories, Remembering Eyrecourt.
 Vignettes and Tales of earlier Days, Eyrecourt 2003, also describes the world of his childhood.

 O'Meara took an M.A. degree in classics at University College Dublin in 1939 and was awarded a scholarship allowing him to complete a Doctorate in Philosophy at the University of Oxford (1942–45).
 The Singing Masters also describes war-time Oxford and the antiquated (and quaint) conditions in which he studied there.
 His thesis concerned Augustine's use of Porphyry and was later revised and published in Paris (1959).

 Returning to Dublin he was appointed Professor of Latin at University College Dublin in 1948, where he remained until his retirement in 1984.

 O'Meara held visiting appointments at the Princeton Institute of Advanced Study, Dumbarton Oaks (Harvard University) and Vassar College.